RyanEurich/tcs-gig-worker-2ededikqm3-kpz4nqguxz/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+## Some notes from Ryan:

+- Make sure to get the prettier and eslint extension in VS Code.
+  - These are set to warning so you may override them if they are bugging you
+  - I just used the default format settings

+## More notes from Ryan on how to run the app!

+-Downlaod the Expo Go app on the App Store!!!
+- After you run the npx expo start command press the letter [s] to go into "go" mode
+  - If you don't press [s] you will be stuck in build mode and your app will not launch
+  - We can switch to build mode if we actually need to deploy the app (high unlikely)